 Local taxes are charged by the municipalities.
 According to the latest developments in the applicable law, the Municipal Council determines the amount of the taxes within the range established by the law.
-Till the end of 2007, the rates and amounts of local taxes were provided for by the law.
 The main local taxes are:

 Real Estate Tax

 Taxable properties are built up land and non-built construction plots.
 No tax shall be levied on agricultural land tracts and forests, with the exception of developed land in respect of the actually developed surface area and the adjoining ground.